paulroseau/dotfiles/BACKLOG.md

       - [X] good old Fugitive.vim:
         - [X] add `,g` mappings for `:Git<CR>`
         - downside it is in vimL
+      - [ ] checkout GitSigns, looks cool, you can stage what you changed, but no sure it as good as the Gvdiff of TreeSitter, look around
       - [ ] explore: neogit + diffview
       - [ ] `lazygit` (extrenal tool): requires custom keybindings definition https://github.com/jesseduffield/lazygit/blob/master/docs/Config.md
   - [ ] Nice window title